-Discount rate: An increase in the discount rate of 1.00% (from 2.85% to 3.85%) would decrease liabilities, reducing the plan deficit by \$75 million.
+Discount rate: An increase in the discount rate of 1.00% (from 5.05% to 6.05%) would decrease liabilities, reducing the Plan deficit by \$57 million.

-Inflation: An inflation rate assumption that is 1.00% lower than the assumed rate (from 2.00% to 1.00%) would increase the deficit by \$29 million.
+Inflation: An inflation rate assumption that is 1.00% lower than the assumed rate (from 2.00% to 1.00%) would increase the deficit by \$22 million.
 A lower inflation rate assumption reduces both the discount rate and future pension obligation increases.

-Mortality: A change in the mortality assumption so that each member is one year older would decrease liabilities, reducing the plan deficit by \$27 million.
+Mortality: A change in the mortality assumption so that each member is one year older (closer to mortality at the valuation date) would decrease liabilities, reducing the plan deficit by \$21 million.

-9. RELATED PARTY TRANSACTIONS
+8. RELATED PARTY TRANSACTIONS